-The call is open to proposals that apply AI to a large number of application areas, including but not limited to Agriculture, Circular Economy, Climate Response, Cybersecurity, E-Health, Electronic Component and Systems, ICT and applications, Industry 4.0, Low Carbon Energy, Safety, Transport and Smart Mobility, Smart Cities, Software Innovation, and Smart Engineering.
+The call is open to joint proposals that apply AI to a large number of application areas, including but not limited to Agriculture, Circular Economy, Climate Response, Cybersecurity, E-Health, Electronic Component and Systems, ICT and applications, Industry 4.0, Low Carbon Energy, Safety, Transport and Smart Mobility, Smart Cities, Software Innovation, and Smart Engineering.

 EUREKA is an intergovernmental network launched in 1985.
 It aims to support market-oriented R&D and innovation projects by industry, research centres and universities across all technological sectors.
-It is composed of 41 member states, including the European Union (represented by the European Commission), three associated states (Canada, Chile, South Africa), and one partner country (South Korea).
+It is composed of 45 member states, including the European Union (represented by the European Commission), three associated states (Canada, Chile, South Africa), and one partner country (South Korea).

 All Singapore companies must meet the eligibility criteria for the Enterprise Development Grant (EDG) in order to apply.